naacl2022-reproducibility-track/naacl2022-reproducibility-track.github.io/_tutorial/03_building_the_dockerfile.md

 Deleting the tarfile is not required, but it decreases the size of the resulting Docker image.
 Docker caches the result of each command in the Dockerfile, so we perform all of these steps in one `RUN` command to decrease the cache usage.

+After re-building the Docker image and running a container, you can run `ls` in the shell to confirm the pre-trained model is included in the image.
+Re-building the image will take several minutes.

-If your pre-trained model is downloadable via `wget`, you can follow the same procedure.
+If the pre-trained model for the model which you are trying to Dockerize is downloadable via `wget`, you can follow the same procedure.
 If the file exists locally on the same machine where you are building the image, you can use the copy command (you do not need to add this line for the tutorial):
 ```Dockerfile
 # COPY <name-of-src-file-locally> <name-of-tgt-file-in-image>